This post is also available in: Español (Spanish) Français (French) Deutsch (German) اردو (Urdu)

 Every week, we present you with new RUVIVAL Toolbox Elements on various topics concerning sustainable rural development.
-We produce these elements in collaboration with Master and PhD students and researchers at the Institute of Wastewater Management and Water Protection (AWW) at Hamburg University of Technology (TUHH).
+We produce these elements in collaboration with Master and PhD students at Hamburg University of Technology (TUHH).
 The process includes many feedback-rounds to ensure high quality standards.
 The presented Toolbox elements contain therefore most relevant and up to date information.
 The goal is to communicate scientific results in a practical and understandable way.
 We asked one of our students, Maria Monina Orlina, to tell us how working with RUVIVAL was for her.
-Maria Monina Orlina created the Toolbox Element: Sustainable Irrigation under supervision of Ruth Schaldach and Prof. Dr.-Ing.
-Otterpohl as a project work during her Joint European Master in Environmental Studies, Cities & Sustainability.
+Maria Monina Orlina created the Toolbox Element: Sustainable Irrigation under supervision of Ruth Schaldach as a project work during her Joint European Master in Environmental Studies, Cities & Sustainability.

 Why did you decide to collaborate with RUVIVAL?

-In the summer semester of 2016, I took 2 classes under Professor Otterpohl.
-In particular, I enjoyed his class Water and Wastewater Systems in a Global Context.
+In the summer semester of 2016, I took 2 classes of the Institute of Wastewater Management and Water Protection.
 The students participated in a Simulation Game wherein we had to design an eco-town in either Wales or Ethiopia.
 I really liked the concept, because each group was assigned a sub-group (e.g. transportation, waste water, buildings) and we had to propose the best plan depending on various conditions of the given environment.
-Further, Professor Otterpohl had mentioned in one of his lectures regarding an upcoming project that required video editing and movie making work.
+Further, the lecturer had mentioned an upcoming project that required video editing and movie making work.
 I’ve had some experience in the past, creating short films for school and personal projects.
 From there, I knew this was something I’d like to be involved in.

 How was the experience of making RUVIVAL Toolbox Elements?